Kanesatake: Governance

-Kanehsatà:ke Resistance
+Kanehsatà꞉ke Resistance

-Kanehsatà:ke is the oldest continuing Mohawk community today and existed pre-European contact.
-It was the first community to accept kaianera'kó:wa (the 'great law of peace'), and is mentioned in the condolence ceremony (hi hi) of a chief and clan mother.
-The town of Oka developed along the Lake of Two Mountains through the fraudulent sale of land of the Mohawk community of Kanehsatà:ke by the Sulpician order.
+Kanehsatà꞉ke is the oldest continuing Mohawk community today and existed pre-European contact.
+It was the first community to accept kaianera'kó:wa, and is mentioned in the condolence ceremony (hi hi) of a chief and clan mother.
+The town of Oka developed along the Lake of Two Mountains through the fraudulent sale of land of the Mohawk community of Kanehsatà꞉ke by the Sulpician order.
 The Sulpicians sold off land to French settlers and were the biggest landowners in the region.

 Since 1717, when the Sulpician priests arrived with their Mohawk, Nippising, and Algonquin Christian converts, the Mohawk have contested the Sulpician land claim.
 They argue that the King of France, Louis XIV, never owned the land and thus the Crown did not have the right to grant the land to the Sulpician Order.

 Included in this territory is a pine forest and cemetery that was long used by the Mohawk.
 It is still accessible, although it is not part of the Kanesatake reserve.
 The Mohawks of Kanesatake have tried many times to resolve the land dispute (as part of their land claim against the government and Sulpician mission), but were rejected by the Crown on technical issues.

 In 1990, the town of Oka unilaterally approved plans to expand their 9-hole golf course to an 18-hole course and related buildings.
 The Mohawk protested formally because the development would affect the historic cemetery, and they considered the land to be sacred.
 The city persisted in letting the developer proceed in spite of protests from the community.
 In response, the Mohawk barricaded a secondary dirt road leading into the pines slated for development, in order to prevent the developers from cutting any trees.

 After the city gained three injunctions against the barricade, and the Mohawk had tried to gain a moratorium on development, the provincial Sûreté du Québec (SQ) police raided the barricade in the early morning hours of July 11, 1990.
-Oka requested support from the SQ, which barricaded Route 344 leading to Kanehsatà:ke.
+Oka requested support from the SQ, which barricaded Route 344 leading to Kanehsatà꞉ke.
 In the first days of the confrontation, a police officer was killed in an exchange of gunfire with the protesters.